 From search to booking—your customer’s journey to the ideal vacation

 Holiday season in the US is the time consumers are preparing to travel and visit family and friends.
 At the end of the year, businesses are also planning team trips and visits to clients.
-In addition to researching travel destinations, shoppers are looking for answers on how to finance their trips with travel credit cards and how to leverage travel loyalty programmes.
+In addition to researching travel destinations, shoppers are looking for answers on how to finance their trips with travel credit cards and how to leverage travel loyalty programs.

 In fact, travel credit card search volume is up 14% year-over-year in volume which is a great addition to the saturated travel loyalty search landscape.
-Plus, 97.5% of the travel loyalty programmes cashflow is from travel credit cards.
+Plus, 97.5% of the travel loyalty programs cashflow is from travel credit cards.

 Travel credit card and loyalty searches peak in August through December; whereas travel supply verticals peak in the spring and summer.

 These insights from the Microsoft Advertising research reveal that activating both campaigns in tandem is an effective strategy to leverage symbiotic seasonality.
 An additional key insight for advertisers is that shoppers with travel credit card intent now look for more immediate benefits and more leisure travel when they’re researching and ultimately booking their travel plans.

 To empower our advertisers to achieve more, Microsoft Advertising developed a research project centered on this question specifically for travel advertisers and credit card advertisers:

 How do customers who shop for both travel and a credit card start and navigate through their shopping journeys?

 The research also included discovering what consumers who shop for a specific credit card brand also shop for, and what people usually shop for when they don’t have a specific credit card brand in mind.

 Read on to discover more results of the study.